ConsenSys/doc.pantheon/docs/HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md

-description: Creating and sending private transactions
+description: Creating and sending private transactions with Hyperledger Besu
 <!--- END of page meta data -->

 # Creating and Sending Private Transactions